lucrae/texlite/README.md

 ## Usage

-Open the terminal, go to your document, and execute:
+To compile your document to PDF, open the terminal, go to your document, and execute:

 ```
 $ texlite my_document.md